Maximal transverse measures of expanding foliations: Preliminaries

 \subsection{Invariant transverse measures}

-By a \emph{transverse measure}\footnote{All transverse measures are taken to be not identically zero, unless stated otherwise.} of a foliation $\cF$, we mean a family $\tau=\{\hat\mu_S: S \in \cS\}$ of measures, where $\cS$ is a family of small cross-sections $S$ to the foliation such that \begin{itemize} \item every $x \in M$ belongs to some $S\in\cS$; \item if $S \in S$ and $S'$ is a measurable subset then $S'\in\cS$; \end{itemize} and each $\mu_S$ is a non-negative Borel measure on the corresponding cross-section $S$.
-See Calegary~\cite{Cal07}.
+By a \emph{transverse measure}\footnote{All transverse measures are taken to be not identically zero, unless stated otherwise.} of a foliation $\cF$, we mean a family $\tau=\{\hat\mu_S: S \in \cS\}$ of measures, where $\cS$ is a family of small cross-sections $S$ to the foliation such that \begin{itemize} \item every $x \in M$ belongs to some $S\in\cS$; \item if $S \in \cS$ and $S'\subset S$ is a measurable subset then $S'\in\cS$; \end{itemize} and each $\mu_S$ is a non-negative Borel measure on the corresponding cross-section $S$.
 We call the transverse measure \emph{invariant} if every holonomy homeomorphism $h:S_1 \to S_2$ of $\cF$ between cross-sections $S_1, S_2 \in\cS$ maps the measure $\hat\mu_{S_1}$ to the measure $\hat\mu_{S_2}$.
+This follows Bowen, Marcus~\cite{BoM77}, where this notion is called \emph{$\cG$-invariant measure}.

 The family of (invariant) transverse measures is preserved by any re-scaling $\hat\mu_S\mapsto c\hat\mu_S$ with $c$ independent of $S$.
 It is also clear that if $\tau_1$ and $\tau_2$ are (invariant) transverse measures defined on the same family $\cS$ of cross-sections, then $\tau_1+\tau_2$ is again an (invariant) transverse measure.